CCS 的版面設計作法

 Select the Forms tab on the ribbon bar, then navigate to the include page 'Header', and mark&select the hyperlinks in the page.
 Select the Template Panel icon on the ribbon bar, select the MenuTemplate, and then MenuItems for the placeholder.
 This will create a template panel with two subpanels; one for the menu title and one for the menu items.
 This will also move the hyperlinks to the menu items panel.

-9. In the master page, there is a placeholder called 'sidebar1'.
-We want to put the Search form in this sidebar and then use the Block Template in the design to format this block.
+the Search form in this sidebar and then use the Block Template in the design to

 Select the 'Sidebar1' panel in the default page and add a reference to the include page, 'Search'.